Save Time and Money with these Facebook Advertising Tips for BeginnersNov 16, 2020

 Example of Ad Relevance Diagnostics in Ads Manager, Source: Social Media Examiner

 Facebook advertising is equally as complex as it is powerful.
 However, these tips for advertising beginners should get you on the right track.
-In addition to the tips outlined above, Facebook provides ample free learning resources on its Facebook for Business site to take you through the ins and outs of advertising on its platforms.
+In addition to the tips outlined above, Facebook provides ample free learning resources on its Facebook for Business website to take you through the ins and outs of advertising on its platforms.
 With over 2 Billion active monthly users on Facebook, and 1 Billion on Instagram, it’s worth spending a bit of time getting familiar with one of the most powerful advertising tools available to marketers today.